 The Library Company regularly presents exhibits, lectures, symposia, conferences, gallery talks, and other programs in order to make the collections accessible to the widest possible audience.
 Exhibitions highlight various strengths of our collection in engaging ways.
 Program topics range widely and most events are free and open to the public (although reservations are often requested due to space constraints).
 For details on upcoming events, please see the Events section of this site.
 Additionally, many of our Exhibitions are available online.

 A variety of programs are available to those unable to visit the Library Company in person.
 Our semi-annual newsletter (The Occasional Miscellany ) and our monthly electronic newsletter educate and inform on topics such as recent acquisitions, exhibitions, publications, and seminars, along with interesting features on our collection’s most remarkable pieces.
 To receive the most recent Occasional Miscellany or our monthly newsletter, click here.
-You can also sign up to receive notice of upcoming events and follow us on Tumblr, Twitter, and Facebook.
+You can also sign up to receive notice of upcoming events and follow us on Twitter and Facebook.